MegalithicBTC/BTCPayserver-LSPS1/README.md

 Small channels can only route limited payments until they are depleted.

 But the biggest problem is that small channels can, during times of high fees, become uneconomical to close.
-And when dealing with interactions between different Lightning implementations (for example, a channel between a CLN node and an LND node), it's possible to get in a situation where one side of the channel will "refuse to close" a channel because doing so would be uneconomical.
+When dealing with interactions between different Lightning implementations (for example, a channel between a CLN node and an LND node), it's possible to get in a situation where one side of the channel will "refuse to close" a channel because doing so would be uneconomical.
 Then even worse things can happen, where, for example, one node disconnects from the other node and refuses to reconnect.

 For this reason, we: